antonic901/xbmc4xbox-redux/lib/libPython/python/Doc/install/index.rst

 to install modules to the :file:`\\Temp\\Python` directory on the current drive.

-The installation base is defined by the :option:`!--prefix` option; the :option:`!--exec-prefix` option is not supported under Windows, which means that pure Python modules and extension modules are installed into the same location.
+The installation base is defined by the :option:`--prefix` option; the :option:`--exec-prefix` option is not supported under Windows, which means that pure Python modules and extension modules are installed into the same location.
 Files are installed as follows: